JordiTorresUdacity/deep-reinforcement-learning/README.md

 *  `Navigation.ipynb`: file with fully functional code (all code cells are executed and displaying output).
 *  `Report.pdf`: project report.
 *  `model.pt`:file with the saved model weights of the successful agent.

-# Report
-To know more details of this project you can visit this [Report](/report.md)